FreeProving/free-compiler/CONTRIBUTING.md

 Bugs are tracked as [issues on GitHub][freec/issues].
 If you found a bug, first **make sure that the bug hasn't been reported yet** and that you can reproduce the bug in the latest version of the compiler.
-If the problem persists in the latest version and you cannot find a related bug report, create a new issue and provide as much of the following information as possible.
+If the problem persists in the latest version and you cannot find a related bug report, create a new issue and provide as much of the following information as possible by filling out the bug report template.

  - Explain the problem and include additional details to help maintainers and members of the FreeProving project to reproduce the problem.